-Quarter 3 saw health and safety work remain at anticipated rates.
-The number of health and safety cases recorded by WRS during the year to date is a reduction of 17% compared to 2021/22, but an increase of 14% compared to 2020/21.
-Approximately 41% of cases have been reports of accidents, with 43% relating to injuries where a worker was incapacitated for more than seven days and 31% relating to injuries to members of the public.
-The remaining cases were either accidents where major injuries were sustained or dangerous occurrences.
-Sadly, two fatalities are included in these figures.
-Slips, trips, and falls continues to be the prominent cause of accidents.
+Both complaint numbers for health and safety and reported accidents, fell from Q3 to Q4.
+Overall numbers this year show a reduction of 21% compared to 2021-22 but are consistent with 2020-21.
+Approximately 39% of cases relate to accidents, with 49% of these involving injuries where a worker was incapacitated for more than seven days.
+Some 32% related to injuries to members of the public.
+The remaining cases were either accidents where major injuries were sustained, including several fatalities, or dangerous occurrences.
+Slips, trips, and falls continues to be the most prominent cause of accidents.